nuwcru/krmp_varSens/README.md

 # Variance Sensitivity

 ### Intro
-An examination of variance sensitivity among breeding Peregrine Falcon in response to environmental conditions and brood demand.
+An examination of variance sensitivity among breeding Peregrine Falcons in response to environmental conditions and brood demand.

 ### File Organization